thomasriley/observability-for-kubernetes/content/monitoring-kubernetes/metrics/node-exporter/_index.md

       app: node-exporter
 ```

 The above YAML will create a DaemonSet that launches the Node Exporter on each node in the Kubernetes cluster.
-We then create a Kubernetes Service and ServiceMonitor to scrape metrics from all instances of Node Exporter.
+It includes a Kubernetes Service and ServiceMonitor to scrape metrics from all instances of Node Exporter.

 Go ahead and install Node Exporter into your Kubernetes cluster by executing `kubectl apply -f node-exporter.yaml`.

 You can then use `kubectl get pods --namespace prometheus` to see the **node-exporter** Pod(s) being created by Kubernetes.
-After a brief moment you can then check the configured Targets in Prometheus and you will see that **kube-state-metrics** is now being successfully scraped.
+After a brief moment you can then check the configured Targets in Prometheus and you will see that **node-exporter** is now being successfully scraped.

 ## Useful Metrics